QuCAI-Lab/repo-hub/Conda_Essentials/README.md

 <br />

-# Anaconda Prelims
+# Installing Anaconda

-Beware: the angle brackets punctuation mark denoted by "`<>`" (voiced chevrons) is only used as a placeholder, i.e, it's not a special character.
+Note: the angle brackets punctuation mark denoted by "`<>`" (voiced chevrons) is only used as a placeholder, i.e, it's not a special character.

 1. Download [Anaconda](https://www.anaconda.com/products/individual).